Beamer64/Beamer64/README.md

  Hey everyone! 👋
 </h3>

 Welcome to my page!
-My name is Harley and I'm a fulltime/freelance software developer that loves to try new things.
+My name is Harley and I'm a full-time/freelance software developer that loves to try new things.
 I enjoy learning new languages through developing continuously growing projects.
-I develope new projects both solo or colaborativly with others.
-I tend to experiment with new technologies by trying to create fun and sometimes useful projects.
+I develop new projects both solo or collaboratively with others.
+I tend to experiment with new technologies by trying to create a fun and sometimes useful projects.
 More information can be found on my website using the link below.

 Thanks for stopping by and have a great day! ☀️